SVA Career Development Counseling

 Anna works with graduate and undergraduate students and alumni of all majors and years, with a particular focus on all Design programs; Photography; Fine Arts; Cartooning; and Illustration.

 She is a fine artist and photographer whose work has been recognized through grants, residencies, and solo and group exhibitions.
-Her areas of expertise include navigating galleries and exhibiting your work; helping photographers identify a career path in commercial or fine art; using social media and technology to build your online presence; applying for college-level teaching jobs or graduate school, as well as the basics of job & internship search, resume & cover letter writing, and career guidance for a wide range of industries.
-She has taught as an adjunct Assistant Professor at CUNY and worked in career services at Parsons School of Design, The New School, and Harvard University.
+Her areas of expertise include navigating galleries and exhibiting your work; applying to grants, residencies, and fellowships; helping photographers identify a career path in commercial or fine art; using social media and technology to build your online presence; applying for college-level teaching jobs or graduate school, as well as the basics of job & internship search, resume & cover letter writing, and career guidance for a wide range of industries.
+She serves on the graduate faculty for MFA Fine Arts and MFA Visual Narrative departments, and has taught as an adjunct Assistant Professor at CUNY.
+She has worked in career services at Parsons School of Design, The New School, and Harvard University.

-Anna holds an MFA in Photography & Related Media from Parsons and a BFA in Fine Arts from The School of the Museum of Fine Arts, Boston.
+Anna holds an MFA in Photography & Related Media from Parsons, and MPS in Digital Photography from the School of Visual Arts, and a BFA in Fine Arts from The School of the Museum of Fine Arts, Boston.

-Patty works with alumni, graduate and undergraduate students of all majors and years, with a particular focus on the Design programs; Film, Video and Animation; and Computer Art, Computer Animation and Visual Effects.
+Patty works with alumni, graduate and undergraduate students of all majors and years, with a particular focus on the Design programs; Film, Animation; and Computer Art, Computer Animation and Visual Effects.

 She is an award-winning film producer, researcher and creative consultant.
 Patty has two decades of work experience in New York City working both freelance and as staff for media production companies, broadcast design studios, art museums, nonprofit organizations and foundations.
 As a result, she possesses direct knowledge of workplace dynamics in a variety of settings.
 Her areas of expertise include writing effectively for a job/internship search and for all levels of career growth, negotiating job offers and terms of employment, creating a sustainable freelance career, building a small business, applying for college-level teaching positions, as well as the basics of job and internship searches, resume and cover letter writing and general career guidance.